Iranian Revolution: Women

 Throughout the beginning of the 20th century and prior to the revolution, many women leaders emerged and demanded basic social rights for women.
 During the reign of Reza Shah, the government mandated the removal of the veil and promoted the education of young girls.
-However, the push-back of the Shii clerics made progress difficult, and the government had to contain its promotion of basic women's rights to the norms of the patriarchal social hierarchy in order to accommodate the clerics.
+However, the push-back of the Shia clerics made progress difficult, and the government had to contain its promotion of basic women's rights to the norms of the patriarchal social hierarchy to accommodate the clerics.
 After the abdication of Reza Shah in 1941, the discipline of the government decreased, and women were able to further exercise their rights, including the ability to wear the veil if they wanted.
 More organization of women's groups occurred in the 1960s and 70s, and they used the government's modernization to define and advocate for women's issues.
 During these decades, women became active in formerly male domains such as the parliament, the cabinet, armed forces, legal professions, and fields of science and technology.
 Additionally, women achieved the right to vote in 1963.
 Many of these achievements and rights that Iranian women had gained in the decades leading up to the revolution were reversed by the Islamic Revolution.

 The revolutionary government rewrote laws in an attempt to force women to leave the workforce by promoting the early retirement of female government employees, the closing of childcare centers, enforcing full Islamic cover in offices and public places, as well as preventing women from studying in 140 fields in higher education.
 Women fought back against these changes, and as activist and writer Mahnaz Afkhami writes, "The regime succeeded in putting women back in the veil in public places, but not in resocializing them into fundamentalist norms."
 After the revolution, women often had to work hard to support their families as the post-revolutionary economy suffered.
 Women also asserted themselves in the arts, literature, education, and politics.

 Women – especially those from traditional backgrounds – participated on a large scale in demonstrations leading up to the revolution.
 They were encouraged by Ayatollah Khomeini to join him in overthrowing the Pahlavi dynasty.
 However, most of these women expected the revolution to lead to an increase in their rights and opportunities rather than the restrictions that actually occurred.
 The policy enacted by the revolutionary government and its attempts to limit the rights of women were challenged by the mobilization and politicization of women that occurred during and after the revolution.
 Women's resistance included remaining in the work force in large numbers and challenging Islamic dress by showing hair under their head scarves.
 The Iranian government has had to reconsider and change aspects of its policies towards women because of their resistance to laws that restrict their rights.

 Since the revolution, university enrollment and the number of women in the civil service and higher education has risen. and several women have been elected to the Iranian parliament.